1youn9-kim/frontolimbic_fc_dev/README.md

 HCP-YA and HCP-D is distributed in minimally pre-processed format, while BCP and PNC are distributed in raw format and must be pre-processed.

-When downloaded (or finished pre-processing), datasets have different data structures - scripts are tailored for each dataset for this reason.
+Scripts are tailored for each dataset - this is because when downloaded (or finished pre-processing), datasets have different data structures.